jlr7245/studygroup-lecturesandnotes/lecture-notes/001-web-type-101/web-type-101.md

 Describing the web as "an edgeless surface of unknown proportions comprised of small, individual, and variable elements from multiple vantages assembled into a readable whole that documents a moment." [from fantastic article The Web's Grain](https://frankchimero.com/writing/the-webs-grain/)

 Anyway, this is all getting a little abstract.

-### Scale

-One of the ways to manage the grid is with type scales.
-The most common type scale is 48, 36, 24, 21, 18, 16, 14 -- non-linear.

 ### Pairing 101